 For any sort of gardening out there, you probably do your very best to keep your plants as happy and healthy as possible.
-From fertilizing and water regularly to making sure that the plants receive enough sunlight, you certainly do not skip out on any steps in order to make sure that your plants get as much tender, love, and care as possible.
+From fertilizing and water regularly to make sure that the plants receive enough sunlight, you certainly do not skip out on any steps in order to make sure that your plants get as much tender, love, and care as possible.

 That said, even though you might do your very best to keep your garden maintained, more likely than not will you run into some pesky weeds sprouting up.
 From chickweed to other annoying ones out there, it can be a huge pain when it comes to keeping them off your lawn.